pieChartsAreLies/garden/content/Topic Ideas.md

 * "Focus on doing one or two things extremely well, do them in one place very consistently with a small group of people over a long period of time." - Antithetical to how we operate.
 * "Removing distractions gives you the space to decide wgat yoiu care about. " stranded on desert island, with unlimited resources, what would you be doing?
 * Healthy relationship with failure - > Failure doesn't mean falling to the bottom, it's growth.
-	* Character is Rebounding when things don't
+	* Character is Rebounding when things don't go your way.
+	* Successful people tollerate failure over a longer period of time.
+They ahve learned to act despite discomfort.
+You don't get rid of anxiety and self-doubt, you just learn to work through it.
+	* If you never start, you don't ever hit that next level of competency and lose out on the ability to learn.
+* Happiness isn't a lack of problems.
+It's having better problems.
+	* Success is having better failures.
+	* You don't get rid of the struggle, you just upgrade it.
 ---
-* Putting yourself out there
+* Putting yourself out there (Original)
 	* Bone Apple Tea - swearing off social media.
 	* Stepping into a leadership role
 	* Leading teams that you don't have exposure to the subject matter